 I am primarily interested in random walks on random media, particularly those relating to random trees and random maps.
-So far, I have mainly been researching these using resistance growth techniques.
+I am also interested in random permutations, and their applications to statistical physics.

 Teaching Assistant for ST202 Stochastic Processes, Term 2 2017/18